Option Definitions

 Long-Term Equity Anticipation Securities

-Investors can purchase a LEAP call option contracts instead of shares of stock in order to get similar long-term investment benefits with less capital outlay.
+Investors can purchase call or put option contracts instead of shares of stock in order to get similar long-term investment benefits with less capital outlay.

 Error